 The Annual General Meeting of ANZAB, held on 6 June 2015 in Adelaide, approved the following resolution:

-In the 2015-2016 financial year ANZAB offer funds to all towers for ringers to train in Cardio-Pulmonary Resuscitation (CPR) and First Aid, with a maximum of two ANZAB members per tower; as well as offering each tower the donation of a poster providing details of CPR.
+In the 2015-2016 financial year ANZAB offer funds to all towers for ringers to train in Cardio-Pulmonary Resuscitation (CPR) and First Aid, with a maximum of two ANZAB members per tower ...

 Proponents of the resolution noted that following the recent medical emergency in St Mary’s Cathedral, Sydney and the life-saving CPR given by members of the band, it was considered appropriate to offer ringers in Australia and New Zealand the opportunity at a minimum to have members trained in CPR.

-Provision of funds was justified under sections 2(c) and/or (h) of the ANZAB Constitution:
+Provision of funds was justified under sections 6(c) and/or (h) of the ANZAB Constitution:

 (c) to foster and provide education and training in the art of change ringing and all activities associated therewith or incidental thereto;